petershin/liferay-learn/docs/courses/latest/en/cloud-administrator/setting-up-your-cloud-project.md

 In Liferay Experience Cloud, you use the cloud console to manage each of your environment's services, including the [web server](https://learn.liferay.com/w/liferay-cloud/platform-services/web-server-service) and [database](https://learn.liferay.com/w/liferay-cloud/platform-services/database-service/database-service).
 In LXC-SM, these services are managed for you, but you still use the console to manage your own [client extensions](https://learn.liferay.com/w/dxp/building-applications/client-extensions).

+Here, you'll learn how to

+- Log into the cloud console for the first time
+- Navigate the cloud console
+- Invite other team members to access the cloud console
+- Install and use a Command Line Interface (CLI) to access your account from your computer

-Here you'll help Delectable Bonsai's IT staff, Marcus and Kyle, to access the cloud console and acquire [the tools that you'll need](https://learn.liferay.com/w/liferay-cloud/reference/command-line-tool) to deploy changes to your Cloud environment.
+Next you'll help Delectable Bonsai's IT staff, Marcus and Kyle, to access the cloud console and acquire [the tools that you'll need](https://learn.liferay.com/w/liferay-cloud/reference/command-line-tool) to deploy changes to your Cloud environment.

 [Let's Go!](./setting-up-your-cloud-project/accessing-the-liferay-cloud-console.md)